8x8Cloud/docker-elastic/elasticsearch/README.md

 ```

 When you scale in new nodes you'll see them spin up and connect to the cluster successfully.
 If you attach to a given Docker image you'll see in netstat that all the nodes are properly talking to each other.
 It's worth noting that this is *not* a production grade deployment, so if you lose your master, you're toast.

+#### Node disposition in a cluster

+The default `docker-compose.yml` builds a cluster where only `elasticsearch-master` is eligible for master election, and the `elasticsearch.yml` for all nodes has `discovery.zen.minimum_master_nodes=1`.
+This is because you are incredibly unlikely to have a network partition when running in containers on your local machine.
+Only the `elasticsearch-slave` nodes are configured to be data nodes, and there are no query-only nodes.

+If you want to try more exotic topologies/routing strategies go ahead and modify the `command` block for the node classes in `docker-compose.yml`, or or even create a new class of node such as `elasticsearch-query` with `node.master=false` and `node.data=false`.
+Just make sure you you have enough RAM to run all your nodes.

 ## Why